stephendwillson/ProjectEuler/README.md

 ===============================================================================
 ```

+### `EulerLib` Common Library
+Functions that are likely to show up repeatedly like hunting for prime numbers should live in `EulerLib.cs`.

 # Adding Solutions
 - Information related to the problem such as the description, name, and URL should live in `problem_data.yaml`.
 - The `solution` property in the YAML config file is meant to be manually set after solving the problem.
 It should be used as a sanity check when changes to a solution for efficiency, etc. are made.
 This means passing the `--validate` flag **should** cause an exception to be raised for solutions still under development.